The problem

 The Australian government is committed to strengthening our biosecurity system.

-The program is specifically focused on plant arthropod hitchhiker pests that can arrive via sea containers and the cargo they contain.
+The program is specifically focused on plant hitchhiker pests that can arrive via sea containers and the cargo they contain.

 Learn more about the hitchhiker pest program

-Learn more about this innovative project
+Learn more about hitchhiker pests

 Resources